 The AI Sustainability Center was established in 2018 to create a world-leading multidisciplinary hub to address the scaling of AI in broader ethical and societal contexts.

-Founding partners from industry include Atomico, Bonnier, Cirio, Microsoft, and Telia Company.
-The initiative has attracted some of the top minds in academia focused on AI, coming from KTH, Karolinska Institutet, Lund, Umeå, and Linköping universities, as well as public agencies like Skatteverket, the Swedish tax authority.
+partners from industry include Atomico, Bonnier, Cirio, Microsoft, and Telia Company.
+The initiative has attracted some of the top minds in academia focused on AI, coming from KTH, Karolinska Institutet, Lund, Chalmers, Umeå, and Linköping universities, as well as public agencies like Skatteverket, the Swedish tax authority, the Swedish Public Employment Service, the City of Stockholm, and the City of Malmö.

-Our goal is to create a world-leading center for identifying, measuring and governing the ethical implications of Al. It will be a collaborative, research-focused environment for piloting and testing Al sustainability strategies and frameworks.
+Our goal is to create a world-leading center for identifying, measuring and governing the ethical implications of Al. It will be a collaborative, research-focused environment for piloting, testing, and applying Al sustainability strategies and frameworks.

 The center intends to focus on mitigating risks as well as facilitating the realization of the vast gains to organizations, society and individuals by acting proactively.
 It will provide an opportunity for members not only to avoid future pitfalls, but also to gain a competitive edge by learning to use Al in a sustainable way.